-A second mortgage is a loan that lets you borrow against the value of your home.
-Your home is an asset, and over time, that asset can gain value.
-Second mortgages, also known as home equity lines of credit (HELOCs) are a way to use that asset for other projects and goals—without selling it.
+A second mortgage is a type of loan that lets you borrow against the value of your home.
+Your home is an asset, and that asset can gain value over time.
+Second mortgages, which can be home equity lines of credit (HELOCs) or home equity loans, are a way to use that asset for other projects and goals without having to sell your home.

 What Is a Second Mortgage?

-Second mortgages tap into the equity in your home, which is the market value of your home relative to any loan balances.
-Equity can increase or decrease, but ideally, it only grows over time.
+Second mortgages tap into the equity in your home, which is the market value of your home less any loan balances.
+Equity can increase or decrease, but ideally, it grows over time.
 Equity can change in a variety of ways:

-- When you make monthly payments on your loan, you reduce your loan balance, which increases your equity.
+- When you make monthly payments on your loan, you reduce your loan balance, increasing your equity.

-- If your home gains value because of a strong real estate market—or improvements you make to the home—your equity increases.
+- If your home gains value because of a strong real estate market or the improvements you make to your home, your equity increases.

-- You lose equity when your home loses value or you borrow against your home.
+- You lose equity when your home loses value or when you borrow against your home.

-Rate choices: Depending on the type of loan you use and your preferences, your loan might come with a fixed interest rate that helps you plan your payments for years to come.
-Variable rate loans are also available and are the norm for lines of credit.
+Depending on the type of loan you use and your preferences, your loan might come with a fixed interest rate that helps you plan your payments for years to come.
+Variable-rate loans are also available and are the norm for lines of credit.

 Advantages of Second Mortgages

-Loan amount: Second mortgages allow you to borrow significant amounts.
+Second mortgages allow you to borrow significant amounts.
 Because the loan is secured by your home (which is usually worth a lot of money), you have access to more than you could get without using your home as collateral.
 How much can you borrow?
-It depends on your lender, but you might expect to borrow up to 80% of your home’s value.
+It depends on your lender, but you might be able to borrow up to 80% of your home’s value.
 That maximum would count all of your home loans, including first and second mortgages.

-Interest rates: Second mortgages often have lower interest rates than other types of debt.
+Second mortgages often have lower interest rates than other types of debt.
 Again, securing the loan with your home helps you because it reduces the risk for your lender.
-Unlike unsecured personal loans such as credit cards, second mortgage interest rates are commonly in the single digits.
+Because the loans are lower-risk, lenders offer lower rates on second mortgages than unsecured personal loans like credit cards.

-Tax benefits (especially Pre-2018): In some cases, you'll get a deduction for interest paid on a second mortgage.
+In some cases, you'll be able to take a mortgage interest deduction for interest paid on a second mortgage.
 There are numerous technicalities to be aware of, so ask your tax preparer before you start taking deductions.
-For more information, learn about the mortgage interest deduction.
 For tax years after 2017, the Tax Cuts and Jobs Act eliminates the deduction unless you use the money for "substantial improvements" to a home.

 Disadvantages of Second Mortgages